Chostakovitch/DockerGraphBot/README.md

 DGB will produce diagrams (graphs) containing the following informations :
 * Running containers, clustered by images
 * Networks
-* Port mappings
+* Port mappings between host and containers
 * Links between containers
 * Traefik labels and backend port mappings, **when used**

 Roughly, DGB follows these steps :

-* The script periodically runs thanks to a cron job
-* The Docker daemon is queried to retrieve interesting information about the launched containers
+* Query the Docker daemon to retrieve interesting information about the launched containers
-* If Traefik is used as a reverse-proxy, retrieve labels and port mapping to create a virtual link between containers
+* If Traefik is used as a reverse-proxy, retrieve labels and port mapping to create virtual link between containers
-* A DOT file summarizing all gathered information is created
+* A DOT file summarizing all gathered information is built
 * One or several images are created depending on the configuration
 * Post-generation actions are triggered, such as WebDAV/SFTP upload.